 - We collect and retain information about your online transactions with us so that we can process your transactions and deal with future queries;

 CRY does not usually collect sensitive personal data about supporters unless there is a clear reason for doing so – such as ensuring someone is medically cleared to participate in certain fundraising events; or ensuring that we have a full picture of a family’s cardiac health history in order to provide appropriate information and guidance as promptly as possible.

 We often collect family health information when individuals first contact us tell us about their experiences relating to a young sudden cardiac death (YSCD), but we make it clear what we are collecting and why it is important.

 - Where we store your information

-CRY holds all data and personal information on secure computer servers that are physically located in the UK.
-CRY is considered to be the data controller for all personal information collected and stored.
+All data and personal information held by CRY are stored on secure computer servers that are physically located in the UK.
+CRY is considered to be the Data Controller for all personal information collected and stored.